Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 The Zambezi, which gives Zambia its name, is Africa’s fourth-largest river.
 It stretches over 2500 km before ending in the Indian Ocean.

-In the dry season, the Zambezi River is the only source of water for much of the Zambia’s big game, making it a perfect safari site.
+In the dry season, the Zambezi River is the only water source for much of the Zambia’s big game, making it a perfect safari site.

 5. Experience Zambia’s Capital, Lusaka

-While Zambia’s nature has much to offer, it is not the only reason to travel to Zambia.
-Zambia’s capital, Lusaka, is one of the fastest-growing cities in Africa.
+While Zambia’s nature has much to offer, it is not the only reason to travel there.
+The country’s capital, Lusaka, is one of the fastest-growing cities in Africa.
 It’s the perfect place to explore the country’s vibrant culture.

-Over 80 resident artists from across Zambia’s nine provinces gather at Kabwata Cultural Village each week selling traditional artisanal works such as drums, masks and fabrics.
+Over 80 resident artists from across Zambia’s nine provinces gather at Kabwata Cultural Village each week to sell traditional artisanal works such as drums, masks, and fabrics.

-Zambia’s National Museum takes visitors through the region’s long history, encompassing historic rituals led by witch doctors through to the nation’s struggle for independence, which was finally achieved in 1964.
+Zambia’s National Museum takes visitors through the region’s long history, encompassing historic rituals led by witch doctors and the nation’s struggle for independence, which was finally achieved in 1964.

-For a sense of Zambia’s thriving contemporary culture, visit 37D Gallery, a non-profit institution supporting and exhibiting some of Africa’s most exciting visual artists.
+For a sense of Zambia’s thriving contemporary culture, visit 37D Gallery, a non-profit institution that supports and exhibits some of Africa’s most exciting visual artists.